-With more than 800 km of natural gas pipelines, our highest priority is operating our assets safely and reliably to protect the people, communities and environment located nearby.
+As the owner and operator of thousands of kilometres of pipe transporting high-energy natural gas, our highest priority is operating our assets safely and reliably to protect the people, communities and environment located nearby.

-While our pipeline is buried out of sight in the ROW, we never lose sight of the bigger picture: of our potential impact on the air, water and land around us and our responsibility to preserve all elements of our environment.
+While our pipeline is buried out of sight in the ROW, we never lose sight of the bigger picture: of our potential impact on the air, water and land around us, and our responsibility to preserve all elements of our environment.

-In fact, our activities-everything from pipeline design, construction, testing, maintenance, operation and safety practices-are subject to government regulations, which we meet or exceed.
+In fact, our activities - everything from pipeline design, construction, testing, maintenance, operation and safety practices - are subject to government regulations, which we meet or exceed.

-If we disturb the ground, we strive to restore the land to its original condition and to protect the quality of the air and water that sustain us.
+If we disturb the ground, we strive to restore the land to its original condition and to protect the quality of the air and water that sustains us.
 Whether it's wildlife, soil, freshwater or historical artifacts, in every aspect of our business we work hard to preserve the natural balance of the land.

-To do that, we carefully plan from start to finish on any project, making sure our people know what's expected and implementing programs that will help to protect the environment.
+To do that, we carefully plan, from start to finish on any project, making sure our people know what's expected and implementing programs that will help to protect the environment.
 Being responsible for pipeline safety, however, does not mean we are in it alone.